EOSIO/welcome/docs/60_eosio-getting-started-guide/index.md

 In the getting started guide we introduce you to concepts, tools and SDK's you will use to build robust blockchain solutions.

-# Blockchain Terminology in an EOSIO World
-You can find EOSIO definitions in our [Glossary](https://developers.eos.io/welcome/latest/glossary/index)

 # Configuration Guides

 ## Plugin Guides